Our Members

 • Dr. Jeanne Powell

 Dr. Jeanne is a published poet, essayist, and performer.
 She posts her film reviews.
-Dr. Powell is also a Writing Consultant.
-By day she is a writing consultant for the USF law school.
-By night she performs her writing at venues such as Yerba Buena Gardens, MoAD, Bird & Beckett Books, Tenderloin Museum, Mechanics Institute Library, Folio Books, SF Public libraries, Joyce Gordon Art Gallery, and Petaluma Poetry Walk.
+Dr. Powell is also a freelance writing consultant.
+She performs her writing at venues such as Yerba Buena Gardens, MoAD, Bird & Beckett Books, Tenderloin Museum, Mechanics Institute Library, Folio Books, SF Public libraries, Joyce Gordon Art Gallery, and Petaluma Poetry Walk.

 For ten years Dr. Jeanne hosted Celebration of the Word, a popular open mic in SF.
 She founded Meridien PressWorks and has published 20 writers.
 She currently facilitates a weekly reading series at the Mechanics Institute Library.